tailucas/tailucas.github.io/_posts/2023-06-04-inverter-monitoring.markdown

 Having found a [binary protocol translator][deye-project-url] for my stick logger, I went to work building an application around this for the purposes of [visualizing the data][influxdata-url].
 I also wanted to send some MQTT messages for control of switches for which I created a [companion project][switch-app-url] to control some [ESP32][esp-url] devices.
 I wanted to be able to create a crude measure of solar production capability by fetching cloud cover data for my location, and in addition to this I created a synthetic metric that indicates the proximity to noon for the given time of the year.
 I haven't found this particularly indicative of solar production capacity however.

+For some remote monitoring, I built two physical dashboards that receive MQTT messages and display them on an LCD on one and an LED matrix on the other.
+You can find the code for these projects [here][esp-apps-url].

 The template for this dashboard is located [here](/assets/blog/inverter/influxdb_dashboard_sample.json).

 ![Dashboard Left](/assets/blog/inverter/inverter_dashboard_a.png)